gabinsane/myGym/README.md

 # Robothon 2021 Project - Robots and Artificial Intelligence

 This repository contains our submission code for Robothon 2021.
-It was forked from MyGym, a modular toolkit for robotic RL simulator, developed by the same authors as this project.
-To read more about MyGym, please visit [the original repository](https://github.com/incognite-lab/myGym).
+It was forked from myGym, a modular toolkit for robotic RL simulator, developed by the same authors as this project.
+To read more about myGym, please visit [the original repository](https://github.com/incognite-lab/myGym).

 ## Supported systems